 Everyone knows that sleep is important.
-Research in sleep science (yes, that is a thing) tells us that our brains are working to digest the day’s learning, the immune system is active during sleep, and our bodies are repairing and renewing tissues and organs while we slumber.
+Research in sleep science (yes, this is a thing) tells us that our brains are working to digest the day’s learning, the immune system is active during sleep, and our bodies are repairing and renewing tissues and organs while we slumber.
 As much as we need sleep, kids need it more.
 They are building the brains and bodies they will carry into their future.
 Children need good quality sleep as much as they need healthy food.

 Helping children to sleep well is usually a combination of creating good and consistent bedtime routines, giving them a full day of physical action and warm social interaction, and developing a healthy sleep environment.
 This means providing a sleep-positive environment and removing any barriers to sleeping well.
 But giving kids the chance to get a good night’s sleep can be harder when a child has hypermobility.

 Some of the challenges to sleep for hypermobile kids are sensory-based, some are related to activity during the day, and some are orthopedic.
 Here is a list of things that make sleep more challenging for these kids: